 If you are a reporting entity, you have to report the following transactions to FINTRAC, depending on your activities:

-A suspicious transaction report is submitted to FINTRAC in respect of a financial transaction that occurs or is attempted, and for which there are reasonable grounds to suspect that the transaction is related to the commission or attempted commission of a money laundering or terrorist activity financing offence.
+A suspicious transaction report must be submitted to FINTRAC in respect of a financial transaction that occurs or is attempted, and for which there are reasonable grounds to suspect that the transaction is related to the commission or attempted commission of a money laundering or terrorist activity financing offence.
 Unlike all other reporting obligations, there is no monetary threshold associated with the reporting of a suspicious transaction.

 Only financial entities can submit this type of report.

 About suspicions of money laundering or financing of terrorist activities.

 A cross-border currency report is filed with the CBSA by a person entering or leaving Canada carrying a sum of currency or monetary instruments of $10,000 or more, or by a person mailing or sending such large sums into or out of Canada.
 The CBSA then submits the report to FINTRAC.
 A cross-border seizure report is submitted to FINTRAC by a CBSA officer upon the seizure of cash or monetary instruments for which reporting obligations were not met.